 - Any Occupation – eligibility for benefits hinges on your inability to do work in any occupation.
 This type of disability insurance policy tends to be the lowest in cost.

-What’s presumptive disability in health insurance?
+What’s a presumptive disability in health insurance?

 The presumptive disability clause in health insurance forces the insurance policy to respond without a “waiting period”.
 The presumptive disability clause protects an insured from having to self-insure medical expenses, should the injury or illness be serious enough that total disability is automatically diagnosed.
-An example would be total blindness, loss of hearing or the loss of use of any appendage.
+An example would be total blindness, loss of hearing, or the loss of use of any appendage.